danielneil/Smart-Worm-Habitat/README.md

 ## It sends alerts, too!

-The SWH will monitor and send alerts whenever it suspects the worms are in trouble!
+The Smart Worm Habitat will monitor and send alerts whenever it suspects the worms are in trouble!

-The alerts will be a pretty WebUI coupled with email notification.

 ## And...it can watch them ;)